-Waterside Cafe Stop and enjoy the view from the Cafe An ideal point to stop off and enjoy a drink or snack.
-With spectacular views over Falmouth’s magnificent harbour, the Caf? is likely to be a popular ‘port of call’ for Museum visitors for a quick bite to eat.
-We offer a range of home-made … Continued
+Waterside Cafe An ideal point to stop off and enjoy a drink or snack.
+With spectacular views over Falmouth’s magnificent harbour, the Waterside Cafe is a popular port of call for Museum visitors.
+We offer a range of home-made sandwiches, pasties and cakes, where possible made from locally sourced produce, plus fairly traded coffees and … Continued

 The Museum was built with access for all in mind.
 In consultation with advisors on the Equality Act 2010 we constantly work to improve disabled accessibility and have an access steering group, access statement and action plan.
 Our access statement says: “National Maritime Museum Cornwall strives to offer the widest possible access to our collections … Continued

-Moor up Bring your group to the Maritime Museum where you’ll enjoy a great day out offering a range of activities surrounded by beautiful views.
-As a group, you’ll receive great entry discounts (See Ticket Prices page for details of prices).
-Let us show you A number of our visiting groups request specialised talks.
-If your … Continued
+Groups of 10 or more receive a discounted entry fee.
+Bring your group to the Maritime Museum where you’ll enjoy a great day out offering a range of activities surrounded by beautiful views.
+As a group, you’ll receive great entry discounts (See ticket prices page for details of prices).
+Tailor made packages If you would like … Continued

 Why become a Member?
 Because we give you: Free entry all year 10% discount on admission tickets for your friends and family (accompanying you on day of visit) 10% discount in the Museum shop and café* Invitations to special events Free entry to the Eden Project, Tate St Ives and Trebah Garden in November Free entry to … Continued